 My top tip: try the Campari Spritz instead of the Aperol Spritz, it’s a bit less sweet and a lot cooler — Ivan Kalinov

 A secret listener

-Every city has it’s secrets, and Milan is no exception to this rule.
-On the outisde of a building that was designed in liberty style around the 20s by artist Andreani, you can find a curious ear on the wall.
+Every city has its secrets, and Milan is no exception to this rule.
+On the outside of a building that was designed in liberty style around the 20s by artist Andreani, you can find a curious ear on the wall.
 This building La Casa con l’Orrechio is actually named after this strange ear.

 But it is not entirely strange and random, as this ear actually has a purpose.
 The house has an original interphone, which is shaped like an ear, placed next to the front door.
-Adolfo Wildy, a n art-nouveua artist was trying to experiment with the new technology of interphone in new and innovative ways, and that was how this idea of n ear interphone was born.
+Adolfo Wildy, an art-nouveau artist was trying to experiment with the new technology of interphone in new and innovative ways, and that was how this idea of an ear interphone was born.

 The bigger a city is, the more little stories it’s hiding among its roads and buildings — Matteo Banchi

 For more hidden gems, check out the Spotted by Locals Milan city blog.